-- Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture. - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
+- Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer. - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
 Where there are known medical appointments, parents should notify the school in advance.